Social events can feel like wading through a minefield for a recovering alcoholic.

 Invitations to drink, questions about why you are not drinking coupled with cravings for alcohol can sometimes make it feel harder to resist than to give in and take a drink.
 While some people in recovery avoid social venues in order to protect their sobriety, there may come a time when it is not possible to stay away from an important celebratory event.
 At times like these it may be helpful to know a few ways to avoid drinking without the need for explanations.

-“Thanks, but I’ve reached my limit for tonight” or simply
+b.
+“Thanks, but I’ve reached my limit for tonight”

 The important thing is to avoid making a big deal out of the fact that you are not drinking.
 If people continue to prod, and some may, find a way to change the subject or walk away.